 Have you been presented with a settlement agreement by your employer and told to find a solicitor and obtain legal advice on the contents?
 Do you want to instigate settlement discussions yourself if you are unhappy at work?

-This can be a very stressful time for employees who are also concerned about incurring legal costs they cannot pay.
-In this post, our employment solicitors answer some questions you might have about settlement agreements.
+This can be a very unnerving time for employees who are often not familiar with the circumstances in which they find themselves.
+Our specialist employment solicitors are here to assist you, and in this post, they answer some of the questions you may have about settlement agreements.

 What is a Settlement Agreement?

-A Settlement Agreement (previously called a Compromise Agreement) is a document your employer may ask you to sign, under which you will give up your rights to bring certain claims against it in relation to your employment or its termination.
+A settlement agreement (previously known as a compromise agreement) is a legal contract your employer may ask you to sign, under which you will waive your rights to bring certain claims against it.
 Normally, the employer will instigate settlement discussions but sometimes the employee will do so.
+Our solicitors can advise you on the best way to approach these types of situations and to achieve a fair compromise agreement.

-To encourage you to sign the Settlement Agreement your employer will usually offer you a lump sum to be paid once you have signed.
-In most cases this is likely to be the notice pay to which you would have been entitled if dismissed and perhaps the benefits you would have been entitled to receive during that period, your accrued untaken holiday – plus a little bit more.
+To encourage you to sign the settlement agreement your employer will usually offer you a lump sum to be paid once you have signed.
+In most cases this is likely to be in addition to your contractual entitlements such as notice pay, accrued untaken holiday, and your usual benefits up to and including the termination date.

 Do I have to accept what is offered in the Settlement Agreement?